 MYTH: Scrum’s Sprint Planning Event is a time waste

 Teams that embrace Kanban often decide to ditch Scrum’s Sprint Planning meeting and instead replace it with just-in-time feature planning.
 They’ll ask, “What’s the point of planning out all of the work for the next two weeks?”
 What these teams are missing is that the intent of the Sprint Planning meeting isn’t to create a detailed Sprint plan, but to instead come together as a team to decide what goal to achieve and to come up with a plan to complete that goal.
 The details of that plan need not include an exhaustive list of work, and it does not need to consume all of your capacity.
 You’re expected to leave room for uncertainty.

 This idea usually stems from two misunderstandings about Scrum.
 The first is that you can only release to production at the end of the Sprint.
 This myth became so entrenched that it was addressed in the latest Scrum Guide by explicitly pointing out that Scrum is routinely used in environments where products and enhancements are released many times per day.

-The second misunderstanding is that a Development Team can only work on items specified in Sprint Planning.
+The second misunderstanding is that Developers can only work on items specified in Sprint Planning.
 Nothing in the Scrum Guide stops a team from embarking on new work mid-Sprint as long as it meets two conditions.
 The first is that the work doesn’t endanger the Sprint Goal.
-The Development Team is still committed to its delivery.
-The second is that the team will have a potentially releasable product Increment for the Sprint Review.
-This means that either the new work will be “Done” by the end of the Sprint or that working on it won’t restrict the team from having a potentially releasable Increment at the end of that Sprint.
+Developers are still committed to its delivery.
+The second is that the Scrum Team will have a useable and valuable product Increment for the Sprint Review.
+This means that either the new work will be done by the end of the Sprint or that working on it won’t restrict the Scrum Team from having a useful and valuable Increment at the end of that Sprint.

 Ready to move on?